TrashPandaCode/reports/pmpt-bv-final/chapters/discussion.typ

   The Ertsi project represents a systematic investigation into the feasibility of predicting frequency-dependent reverberation time (RT60) from single room images using deep learning techniques.
 This discussion examines the key findings, limitations, and implications of our experimental work, while contextualizing the results within the broader field of acoustic-visual learning.

-  == Performance Analysis and Model Effectiveness
+  == Performance Analysis and Model Effectiveness #bv

   Our experimental campaign yielded mixed but informative results regarding the viability of image-based RT60 estimation.
 The best-performing model (v1.4) achieved an MSE of 0.0973, representing a 9.6% improvement over the initial baseline.
 While this demonstrates measurable progress through systematic optimization, the absolute performance levels suggest significant challenges remain in achieving the precision required for practical applications.